cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 Gates
 -----

 *Gates* serve as IPC rendezvous points for programs running in Contexts.
-Gates implement no native operations.
-Instead, sending a message using a Gate key will pass the message *through* the gate to any program waiting on the other side.
-(Programs can wait on a Gate by using the *receive* flavor of IPC operation on a Gate key.)
+Clients access Gates using specially-marked *transparent keys*; messages sent to transparent keys flow right through the Gate to the program waiting on the other side.

 If no program is waiting to receive the message, the program sending the message can optionally block.
 This puts the program's Context into a sleeping state